Measles reported in Idaho resident; public health officials remind Idahoans to protect themselves from highly contagious illness by getting immunized

 • Drill holes in tire swings or old tires so water drains out.

-• Get your horses vaccinated against West Nile.
+• Vaccinate your horses against West Nile virus.

 For more information on WNV please visit: